 Conversion Incentives from The New York State Energy Research and Development Authority (NYSERDA)

-To get started with rebates and incentives from NYSERDA, you’ll need to have a home energy assessment completed by a contractor accredited by the Building Performance Institute (BPI).
+To get started with incentives from NYSERDA, you’ll need to have a home energy assessment completed by a contractor accredited by the Building Performance Institute (BPI).
 These home energy assessments are provided for free or at a discounted cost to New York Homeowners.

 Once the assessment is complete, your contractor can provide you with a list of possible upgrades and explain NYSERDA’s incentives programs.
 Discounts on natural gas and energy-efficient equipment range from 10 percent to 50 percent.
 And low-interest loans are available to help finance equipment.